cadet/CADET-RDM/docs/source/user_guide/jupyter-interface.md

 # Jupyter interface

+The CADET-RDM Jupyter interface provides integration with JupyterLab for tracking code and results generated from notebooks.

-The CADET-RDM Jupyter interface **only works** with [Jupyter Lab](https://jupyterlab.readthedocs.io/en/latest/), and not with the old [Jupyter Notebook](https://jupyter-notebook.readthedocs.io/en/stable/notebook.html) interface at the moment.
+At the moment, the Jupyter interface **only works** with [Jupyter Lab](https://jupyterlab.readthedocs.io/en/latest/), and not with the classic [Jupyter Notebook](https://jupyter-notebook.readthedocs.io/en/stable/notebook.html) interface.

-## General concepts
+## Overview and concepts

+The Jupyter interface builds on the Python interface and applies additional constraints to ensure reproducibility when working with notebooks.

 ### Jupytext

-Jupyter Notebooks are not well suited for version control with git, as the metadata and cell outputs are stored besides the input code.
-This overwhelms the inspection of differences within commits and the comparisons between branches.
+Jupyter notebooks are not well suited for version control with Git, as metadata and cell outputs are stored alongside the input code.
+This makes inspecting changes and comparing branches difficult.

-Therefore, the [jupytext](https://github.com/mwouts/jupytext) extension is used by default to convert `.ipynb` files into a `.py` files, with the markdown cells included as block comments.
-All `.ipynb` files are removed from git's version control through the `.gitignore` file and only changes in the `.py` files are tracked.
-The `.py` files are automatically created and updated whenever a `.ipynb` file is saved.
+Therefore, CADET-RDM uses the [jupytext](https://github.com/mwouts/jupytext) extension by default.
+Notebooks are converted from `.ipynb` files into `.py` files, with Markdown cells stored as block comments.

+* `.ipynb` files are excluded from version control via `.gitignore`
+* only the generated `.py` files are tracked in Git
+* the `.py` file is automatically created and updated whenever the notebook is saved

-Please ensure, that `juyptext` is working for you and that a `.py` file is created after saving your notebook, otherwise your code will not be version-controlled.
+Please ensure that `jupytext` is working correctly and that a `.py` file is generated when saving the notebook.
+Otherwise, code changes will not be version controlled.

 ### Reproducibility

-To ensure results from `.ipynb` files are perfectly reproducible, `CADET-RDM` does not allow for the tracking of results generated during live-coding usage.
-Therefore, before committing results, all previous outputs are cleared and all cells are executed sequentially from top to bottom and then committed to the output repository.
+To ensure that results generated from notebooks are reproducible, CADET-RDM does not allow tracking results produced during interactive execution.

-To maintain the link between Markdown annotation, code, and inline graphs, the final notebook is also saved as a `.html` webpage into the output folder for future inspection.

-## Tracking Results
+Before committing results:

+* all existing outputs are cleared
+* all cells are executed sequentially from top to bottom
+* the executed notebook is committed to the output repository

+## Handling results with CADET-RDM

+### Tracking results from notebooks

-To use `CADET-RDM` from within an `.ipynb` file, please include this at the top of your file.
+To use CADET-RDM inside a Jupyter notebook, initialize the repository interface at the top of the notebook:

 ```python
 from cadetrdm.repositories import JupyterInterfaceRepo